 The play includes several Moors.
 Cleopatra is described as “tawny”.

 The Taming of the Shrew

-Kate (Katherine) the Shrew.
-She is described as dark skinned, perhaps like Amelia saw herself.
+Kate (Katherine) the Shrew is described as dark-skinned, perhaps like Emilia saw herself.
 Below are the revealing lines:

 "Kate like the hazel-twig

 Is straight and slender and as brown in hue